Standing Water in Dishwasher? Quick Fix Guide (2026)

 Prevention: what to do after the fix

 Recurring standing water almost always means a maintenance habit is missing.
-Here is what works:
+Here’s what works:

 • Clean the filter monthly.
 This alone prevents the majority of standing water problems.
 Set a calendar reminder.